BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/connected-wallets.png"
    retina = "/assets/images/guide/sign-in-with-bitcoin/connected-wallets@2x.png"
-   alt-text = "Placeholder image" width = 800
-   height = 411
+   alt-text = "Browser window showing an account screen with a list of linked wallets" width = 800 height = 411
 %}

 ## Recovery

 If a user loses their wallet, they also lose their access to your service.
 Ensure you have a recovery mechanism in place.
-This could be a single-use recovery code, or a traditional email & password setup that you can also use for other communication with the user.
+This could be a single-use recovery code (as is a common pattern with [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication)), or a traditional email & password setup that you can also use for other communication with the user.

 ---